CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/SyncE.md

 ### Priority

-The priority for the clock source.
+You can set the priority for the clock source.
 The lowest priority is 1 and the the highest priority is 256.
 If two clock sources has the same priority, the switch uses the lowest clock source.

 The following example command sets the priority to 256: